 The irony is that, even if both sides no longer see eye to eye, they need each other more than ever.
 Cultural differences are obscuring continued interdependence in trade and complicating cooperation on climate change, globalization, migration, and terrorism.
 A new transatlantic dialogue is needed to address this deepening division before it becomes unbridgeable.

 On the surface, everything seems to be fine between the transatlantic partners.
 In after-dinner speeches, the partners continue to celebrate their friendship, especially when faced with common threats such as international terrorism.
 Hordes of U.S. tourists visit European sites each summer; many Europeans fly to the United States every year to admire the nation’s landscape.
 Study abroad programs are flourishing in both directions, filled with students interested in discovering the connections between two cultures on either side of the Atlantic Ocean.
 Mutual trade has reached new heights, with U.S. imports from the EU totaling $247.2 billion during the first seven months of 2015.

 But behind closed doors in Washington and Brussels, there is increasing irritation.
-The complex Transatlantic Trade and Investment Partnership (TTIP) negotiations seem stalled over disagreements on genetically modified
+The complex Transatlantic Trade and Investment Partnership (TTIP) negotiations seem stalled over disagreements on genetically modified food, industrial safety

 Loading, please wait...